raphis/koch-esp-door-opener/README.md

 ### Resistor Sizing ###
 The sizing of the resistor depends on the voltage on the speaker.
 In our Koch K933UP we measured around 1.0V with a multimeter.
 As the speaker get's AC current, this means we have a peak of 1.41V.

 The PC817 optocoupler has a forward voltage of 1.2V and a current of 20mA.
-This means we need to have a voltage drop of around 0.2V.
+This means we need to have a voltage drop of around 0.2V (difference to 1.2V).

 Base formula: U=R*I
 U=Voltage V